SeattleTestbed/docs/EducationalAssignments/DefaultPartOne.md

 myfile.close()
 ```

-The sample defense layer will throw a `FileNotFoundError` if used as it is.
-But once it is implemented correctly, there should be no errors when testing with this attack case.
+The given defense layer should not output any errors when used with this simple attack case.
+However, you need to modify the reference monitor and the attack case to account for any possible scenario.

 **Note:** All attacks should be written as Repy V2 files, using the `.r2py` extension.